inspec/inspec/docs-chef-io/content/inspec/profiles.md

 With Chef InSpec 2.0, we introduced new families to help distinguish the cloud platforms.
 The new families can restrict the platform family to `os`, `aws`, `azure` or `gcp`.

-For example, to target anything running Debian Linux:
+For example, to target anything running Debian Linux, use:

 ```YAML
 name: ssh